SkyTemple/skytemple-dtef/docs/extended_animations.rst

 Frame Files
 -----------
-Additionally to the base tileset PNGs, additional files with the pattern ``basename_frameX.Y.png`` max exist, where X is the frame number (starting at 0) and Y the duration of frames to hold this animation frame.
+Additionally to the base tileset PNGs, additional files with the pattern ``basename_frameX_Y.Z.png`` max exist, where Y is the frame number (starting at 0) and Z the duration of frames to hold this animation frame.
+X is the layer number, animation frames must be overlayed on the base image and each layer has it's own animation.

 Conversion
 ----------